-Standard What this means What this might mean in practice Linked standards Subsecti on 10A Bereavement S Sup oport Groups S10A.1 Support groups operate within a The support group is either constituted in its own right or - Providers can describe how the provision of bereavement support meets their C1.1 formal organisational structure. part of a wider constituted organisation to ensure that organisational objectives.
-C1.2 appropriate management and organisational - Copy of governing documents e.g. constitution, operational format, code of C10.1 governance and risk management arrangements ethics etc. S10A.1 are in place. - Group members confirm group adheres with specified operational framework; The support group has terms of reference which clearly defines to members and perspective members what they do. - Group members aware of feedback mechanisms / complaints procedures relating to the operation of the group. - This includes defining, articulating and adhering - The role and purpose of key personnel within the support group are clearly defined.
+Standard What this means What this might mean in practice Linked standards Subsecti Subsection 10A Bereavement Support Groups S10A.1 Support groups operate within a The support group is either constituted in its own right or - Providers can describe how the provision of bereavement support meets their C1.1 formal organisational structure. part of a wider constituted organisation to ensure that organisational objectives.
+C1.2 appropriate management and organisational - Copy of governing documents e.g. constitution, operational format, code of C10.1 governance and risk management arrangements ethics etc. S10A.1 are in place. - Group members confirm group adheres with specified operational framework; The support group has , terms of reference which clearly defines to members and perspective members what they do. - Group members aware of feedback mechanisms / complaints procedures relating to the operation of the group. - This includes defining, articulating and adhering - The role and purpose of key personnel within the support group are clearly defined.

-Standard What this means What this might mean in practice Linked standards Subsecti on 10A Bereavement S Sup oport Groups to a clear vision for the group.
-This may include e.g. An outline of who the groups is for; Appropriate age of attendees; Protocols about communication and information sharing; Key personnel and their roles and responsibilities; Maximum / minimum group size etc. Frequency and length of meetings etc. S10A.2 Support groups have a clearly defined meeting format which is articulated to current and potential group members.
+Standard What this means What this might mean in practice Linked standards Subsecti on 10A Bereavement S up pport Groups to a clear vision for the group.
+This may include e.g. An outline of who the groups is for; - Appropriate age of attendees; - Protocols about communication and information sharing; - Key personnel and their roles and responsibilities; - Maximum / minimum group size etc Frequency and length of meetings etc. S10A.2 Support groups have a clearly defined meeting format which is articulated to current and potential group members.
 Support group meetings can take a number of formats including both structured/formal, unstructured/informal groups, psycho-education model etc. - Evidence of a clearly defined format.
 Evidence that this has been communicated with group members.
 Evidence that feedback mechanisms / complaints procedures are in place and clearly articulated to members.
 C10.8

 Standard What this means What this might mean in practice Linked standards Subsection 10A Bereavement S upport Groups The format of the group should be clearly defined and articulated to ensure individuals can make an informed choice in relation to the suitability of the group to their needs.
-This may include: An outline of the format of the group; How long it will last; How it is arranged; What is expected of individual members; Formal or informal agreements/protocols in relation to communications and information shared during sessions; Processes are in place and communicated to members for managing situations where the defined format is not adhered to.
+This may include: - An outline of the format of the group; - How long it will last; - How it is arranged; - What is expected of individual members; - Formal or informal agreements/protocols in relation to communications and information shared during - Processes are in place and communicated to members for managing situations where the defined format is not adhered to. sessions;

-Standard What this means What this might mean in practice Linked standards Subsect Subsection 10A Bereavement S Support Groups S10A.3 Support groups Other activities which form part of the session etc. A Code of Ethics relates to a - Copy of Code of Ethics. develop and operate to a defined Code of Ethics. set of guidelines for the operation of meetings.
+Standard What this means What this might mean in practice Linked standards Subsect ion 10A Bereavement S upport Groups Other activities which form part of the session etc. \$10A.3 Support groups develop and operate to a defined Code of Ethics.
+A Code of Ethics relates to a set of guidelines for the operation of meetings.
 It will provide clear guidelines for group members and should include mutually agreed values and principles which the group meetings operate to and which members agree to abide to.
-Typically a code of ethics will include details relating to confidentiality, respect, individual rights and responsibilities and will allow members to know what to expect from the group and provide safe boundaries in which they can freely express themselves. is not adhered to.
+Typically a code of ethics will include details relating to confidentiality, respect, individual rights and responsibilities and will allow members to know what to expect from the group and provide safe boundaries in which they can freely express themselves.
+Copy of Code of Ethics.
+Records of review.
+Members confirm that the group operates with the guidelines contained within the Code of Ethics.
+Procedures are in place for managing situations where the defined Code of Ethics is not adhered to.
 Evidence that feedback mechanisms / complaints procedures are in place and clearly articulated to members.
+Members confirm the Code of Ethics is read out at meetings.